 My pawpaw recipe zine, The Pocket Pawpaw Cookbook, is available now.
 Order it here and get set for a kickin' pawpaw season this fall.
-Plus check out the pawpaw note cards just added to my webstore!

 A sausagetarian thrives on asking questions and unearthing answers.